Air Italy (2018–2020): 2018–2019

 In April 2018, Air Italy and Qatar Airways launched their planned codeshare on selected flights.
 On 18 April 2018, the airline appointed Neil Mills as chief operating officer (COO); he had worked with the recently bankrupt airline Air Berlin.
 The airline introduced Rossen Dimitrov as chief customer experience officer (CCEO) on 22 April.

 On 22 April 2018, Air Italy became the Italian launch customer of the Boeing 737 MAX 8.
 The first aircraft, fully painted, was introduced to the public on Air Italy's social media pages and delivered at a handover ceremony with Boeing executives at Boeing's Everett Delivery Centre in Seattle on 11 May 2018.
 The airline celebrated the delivery of the aircraft on 14 May after the aircraft was handed over to Air Italy in Seattle.
 It then held a special press conference in a hangar at its Milan–Malpensa hub.
 The airline also introduced its new uniforms.

 On 1 June 2018, Air Italy launched its new Milan Malpensa Airport to John F. Kennedy International Airport flight with the airline's first Airbus A330-200.
 The flight also marked the launch of its new seatback entertainment platform, onboard amenities and meal services.
 Air Italy continued to expand operations, launching more routes and services.
-In July, Air Italy attended the Farnborough Airshow showcasing its second 737 MAX 8, making it the first time the airline attended the airshow.
+In July, Air Italy attended the Farnborough Airshow showcasing its second 737 MAX 8, marking the first time the airline attended the airshow.
 On 20 September, it released its first summer season report, stating that it had reached 90% load factor on its new US routes and carried more than 500,000 passengers to and from Sardinia.
 On the back of the successful results, the airline announced new frequencies.

-On 3 October 2018, Chief Operating Officer Neil Mills resigned due to personal reasons.
+On 3 October 2018, Chief Operating Officer Neil Mills resigned for personal reasons.
 Rossen Dimitrov, the airline's chief customer experience officer, was appointed COO with immediate effect.
 In October 2018, Air Italy announced three appointments to senior positions: Elisabeth Milton as Vice President of Sales and Distribution, Nicola Pozzati as Chief Human Resources and Organisation Officer, and Simona Paccioretti as Head of Internal Auditing.
 Further executive appointments were made on 29 October 2018 with Captain Konstantinos Iliakis brought in as Account Manager and chief flight and ground operations officer.
 On 21 November, Valentina Quagliata was appointed SVP for Network, Planning, and Strategy.
 On the same day, Air Italy also announced a codeshare agreement with LATAM Brasil, effective immediately for selected flights between Italy and São Paulo–Guarulhos International Airport.

 In December 2018, Air Italy announced the launch of its Milan Malpensa to Indira Gandhi International Airport and Chhatrapati Shivaji Maharaj International Airport, India.
 Air Italy also announced four new routes to North America: from Milan Malpensa to Los Angeles, San Francisco, and Chicago in the United States and Milan Malpensa to Toronto, Canada.

 On 11 February 2019, Air Italy announced frequency increase on flights to Toronto and Miami.
 On 15 February, it announced its sponsorship of Toronto Pride as official European carrier.